adjective, tough·er, tough·est.

 With the coup enacted, though, the response even among the toughs, at Rabaa at least, seemed one of apprehension.The Crackdown Begins

-toughs as they were, these two men fully appreciated the company they were in.
+Toughs as they were, these two men fully appreciated the company they were in.The Law-Breakers

 You say my paper isn't fit for aught but toughs and muckers?Rippling Rhymes

-Why, he wondered, didn't the Masters make the toughs sweep their own barracks?
+Why, he wondered, didn't the Masters make the Toughs sweep their own barracks?

 Old English toh "difficult to break or chew," from Proto-Germanic *tankhuz (cf. Middle Low German tege, Middle Dutch taey, Dutch taai, Old High German zach, German zäh).
 See rough for spelling change.